Day camps

 Fall and winter day camps

-We will be offering single day PA day programs to support school-age children throughout the academic year.
-Registration for winter day camp programs will be announced in November.
+We will be offering single day PA day programs to support school-age children throughoutthe academic year.

 We are accepting applicants on a waitlist for 1 to 1 inclusion support during our school year day camp programs.
 Please send your registration request and information to inclusiondc@london.ca to be added to the waitlist.
-You will be contacted by a day camp supervisor if a spot becomes available.
+You will be contacted by a Camp Supervisor if a spot is available.

 PA Day camps